daveromsey/caps-lock-lover/README.md

 # Caps Lock Lover #

 Do you hate the caps lock key?
 Would you like to disable it?
-This AutoHotkey script might just give you a change of heart. *Caps Lock Lover* transforms the pesky caps lock key into a powerful modifier key, enabling you to perform various keystrokes without moving your hands away from the keybopard's home position.
+This AutoHotkey script might just give you a change of heart. *Caps Lock Lover* transforms the pesky caps lock key into a powerful modifier, enabling you to perform various keystrokes and commands without moving your hands from the home position.
 Fall in love with the caps lock key!

 By default, the caps lock key will be disabled (no more accidental caps locking).
 Holding the caps lock key while pressing shortcut keys will trigger the assigned functionality.
 Check out the keyboard legend graphic to see things are set up.
 Further details about the configuration are explained within the script.